-Congratulations on your acceptance into a Rutgers University–Camden Learning Abroad course.
+Congratulations on your acceptance into a Rutgers University–Camden Learning Abroad or Study Away course.
 The Office of International Students & Global Programs is excited to work with you as you prepare to travel abroad.
 Please take a thorough look at the following information regarding next steps, visas, financial aid, and other Learning Abroad policies.

 - Course Registration:

 Once accepted, the Office of International Students & Global Programs will register you in the associated Learning Abroad course.
 Before the university drop/add deadline, log into WebReg to confirm that you have been registered in the correct course.
 If you plan to take more than 19 credits, you must submit a course overload form to the Office of International Students & Global Programs.

 All accepted students must upload a copy of their passport to their online application no later than January 1st.
 If you do not have a passport, please apply for one as soon as possible.
 You can find more information about applying for a passport here.
 Your passport should be valid for at least six months after you return.
 Make sure the “Name as it Appears in your Passport” section of your application is accurate and that the passport number and expiration date sections are complete.

 Please upload the Learning Abroad Physician's Form to your application or submit to the Office of International Students & Global Programs by February 1st (215 N. Third Street, Suite 112).
 The Rutgers Student Wellness Center (2nd floor of the Camden Campus Center) can help you complete this form.
 Check with the travel health expert in the Student Wellness Center to see if any immunizations or vaccinations are required.
 The form can be downloaded from your online application.